-WORLD WAR II IN POLAND: HOLOCAUST, RESISTANCE, AND REBIRTH
+WORLD WAR II IN POLAND:

+HOLOCAUST, RESISTANCE, AND REBIRTH

 A moving journey that explores the history and heritage of Poland from the first moments of World War II through the fall of the Iron Curtain.

 Kraków • Auschwitz • Westerplatte • Gdańsk • Wolf's Lair Mikolajki • Treblinka • Warsaw

-Dear Graduates and Friends of West Point, To fully comprehend World War II, one needs to understand its origins.
+Dear Graduates and Friends of West Point,

+To fully comprehend World War II, one needs to understand its origins.
 In Europe, the journey to war began in the private meeting rooms and raucous public stadiums of Germany where the Nazis concocted and then promoted their designs for a new world order, one founded on conquest and racial-purity ideals.

 As they launched the war by invading Poland on September 1, 1939, Hitler and his followers unleashed a hell that would cause immense suffering and leave the country vulnerable to Stalin's post-war ambitions for Soviet expansion.
 Through the German occupation and the following decades of Soviet oppression, the Polish people held strong in their push for freedom.
 World figures such as Ronald Reagan, Margaret Thatcher, and Pope John Paul II gave their support for a free Poland and bolstered the internal efforts of Lech Walesa, Władysław Bartoszewski, and many others inside Poland.

-I invite you to join one of The National WWII Museum's most unique travel programs, World War II in Poland: Holocaust, Resistance, and Rebirth.
-This poignant journey will trace the history of Poland from 1939 to the fall of communism and the rejuvenation of a country and its people.
+I invite you to join one of The National WWII Museum's most unique travel programs, World War II in Poland: Holocaust, Resistance, and Rebirth.This poignant journey will trace the history of Poland from 1939 to the fall of communism and the rejuvenation of a country and its people.
 Our guests will travel through Poland, exploring historical sites and reflecting on how the Nazis rose to power and then brought destruction and misery to Europe.
 Visiting battlefields, museums, memorials, and interacting with locals, this tour immerses you in the expert storytelling of top local guides.
 For enthusiasts of the legacy of World War II, European History, and Global Politics, this is tour is one not to miss!

+Sincerely,

+Mark

+Mark D. Bieger '91 Colonel, U.S. Army (Retired) The Honorable & Mrs. Robert A. McDonald '75 President & CEO West Point Association of Graduates

-Sincerely, Todd A. Browne '85, President and CEO, West Point Association of Graduates Cover photo left: Witold Pileck, founder of the TAP organization and the secret agent of Polish resistance in Auschwitz.
+Cover photo left: Witold Pileck, founder of the TAP organization and the secret agent of Polish resistance in Auschwitz.
 Photo by FLHC 220C, courtesy of Alamy Stock Photo.
 Cover photo center: Oskar Schindler, German industrialist and a member of the Nazi Party who is credited with saving the lives of 1,200 Jews during the Holocaust by employing them in his factories.
 Photo by GL Archive, courtesy of Alamy Stock Photo.
 Cover photo right: Marek Edelman, the last surviving leader of the Warsaw Ghetto Uprising.
 Courtesy of Historic Collection / Alamy Stock Photo.
-Bringing history to lifeTM Visit six unique museums that restore the memory of the rich culture and heritage of pre-war Poland.
-Background photo: The Monument to the Ghetto Heroes, Warsaw, Poland.

 POLAND UNDER OCCUPATION: A TIMELINE OF EVENTS

 September 1, 1939

+Westerplatte, Poland

+Nazi Germany invades Poland and fires the first shots of World War II in Europe.

 January 15, 1940

+Krakow, Poland

-Westerplatte, Poland Nazi Germany invades Poland and fires the first shots of World War II in Europe.
-Krakow, Poland Oskar Schindler opens his factory where he will go on to save more than a thousand Jews.
+Oskar Schindler opens his factory where he will go on to save more than a thousand Jews.

+May 20, 1940

+Oswiecim, Poland

-May 20, 1940 Oswiecim, Poland Auschwitz is established by the SS and was initially populated with Polish political prisoners.
+Auschwitz is established by the SS and was initially populated with Polish political prisoners.
 The camp eventually becomes a site of mass extermination of European Jewry.

+July 30 1941

+London, England

-July 30, 1941 London, England The Sikorski-Mayski Agreement frees Polish POWs held in Soviet camps, enlisting them to fight the Nazis on the Eastern Front.
+The Sikorski-Mayski Agreement frees Polish POWs held in Soviet camps, enlisting them to fight the Nazis on the Eastern Front.